-2. Unless otherwise indicated, at all times relevant to this Information:

-a.
-LUKE was a resident of Phoenix, Arizona.

-b.
-Laughlin, a co-conspirator not charged in this Information, was a resident of Buckeye, Arizona.
+- 2. Unless otherwise indicated, at all times relevant to this Information: - a.
+LAUGHLIN was a resident of Buckeye, Arizona. - b.
+Luke, a co-conspirator not charged in this Information, was a resident of Phoenix, Arizona. - c.

-c.
 RediDoc LLC was incorporated in Arizona and had its principal place of business in Phoenix, Arizona.
-RediDoc was a purported telemedicine company doing business throughout the United States, and was owned and operated by LUKE and Laughlin.

-d.
-Mark Belter, a co-conspirator not charged in this Information, was a resident of North Ridgeville, Ohio.
+RediDoc was a purported telemedicine company doing business throughout the United States, and was controlled and operated by LAUGHLIN and Luke. - d.
+Mark Belter, a co-conspirator not charged in this Information, was a resident of North Ridgeville, Ohio. - e.

-e.
 Health Pain Solutions, LLC (HPS) was a company located in North Ridgeville, Ohio, and was owned and operated by Belter and another individual.
 HPS operated as a purported marketing company for pharmacies by generating signed prescriptions that its pharmacy customers could fill and seek reimbursement for.

-$\mathbf{2}$